githubtraining/training-manual/docs/app_aliases.md

 git pull --rebase --prune
 ```

-is a helpful command that allows you to pull changes down from the remote and place local commits to follow the remote updates.
+This helpful command allows you to pull changes down from the remote and place local commits to follow the remote updates.

 If you'd like to combine this with another advanced workflow tip and update your submodules, that command might look like this: